mmertpolat/spotwitter/README.md

 - Setup cronjob for index.php for a minute
 ### Tech

-ezPass uses a number of modules to work properly:
+SpoTwitter uses a number of modules to work properly:

 * [PHP] - Programming language

-### Thanks
+### Libraries

 - TwitterOAuth Library
 - Spotify Web API Library